vectorgrp/sil-kit-adapters-tap/tap/README.md

 ## Running the Demo Applications

-Now is a good point to start the ``sil-kit-registry``, ``SilKitAdapterTap`` - which connects the QEMU virtual ethernet interface with the SIL Kit - and the ``SilKitDemoEthernetIcmpEchoDevice`` in separate terminals:
+Now is a good point to start the ``sil-kit-registry``, ``SilKitAdapterTap`` - which connects the QEMU virtual ethernet interface to the SIL Kit - and the ``SilKitDemoEthernetIcmpEchoDevice`` in separate terminals:

     wsl$ ./path/to/SilKit-x.y.z-$platform/SilKit/bin/sil-kit-registry --listen-uri 'silkit://127.0.0.1:8501'

-    wsl$ ./tools/setupNetworkBridge.sh
+    wsl$ sudo ./tools/setupNetworkBridge.sh

     wsl$ ./build/bin/SilKitAdapterTap

     wsl$ ./build/bin/SilKitDemoEthernetIcmpEchoDevice

-The demo applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.
+The applications will produce output when they send and receive Ethernet frames from QEMU or the Vector SIL Kit.

 ## Starting CANoe 16
 You can also start ``CANoe 16 SP3`` or newer and load the ``Tap_adapter_CANoe.cfg`` from the ``CANoe`` directory and start the